abhiramasonny/jaithon/ROADMAP.md

   568.7M -> 525.8M before inlining.
 The 91 `if kind == TokenKind.X` chains in
   `parse/` are the same fix and are next.

-### Held: the lazy `enumerate` iterator
+### Landed: the lazy `enumerate` iterator

-Built and measured (`JAITHON_LAZY_ENUMERATE`), NOT merged.
-It replaces the eager `list.enumerate()` -- a C native that builds N 2-tuples up front -- with a snapshot iterator the interpreter steps into two slots, plus arms in both tiers.
-On probes it is worth 15x interpreted instructions and turns 2,005,302 allocations into 5,295.
-On `check lib/jaithon` it is **inside the noise floor**, and allocations fall only 5.1%, because the bodies it unblocks hit the next link of the same chain.
+`JAITHON_LAZY_ENUMERATE`.
+The eager `list.enumerate()` -- a C native building N 2-tuples up front -- is replaced, when the next op is `OP_GET_ITER`, by a snapshot iterator the interpreter steps straight into two slots, plus arms in both tiers.
+On a 200k-element probe: **2,017,838 allocations become 1,306**, and interpreted instructions 384,013 -> 53,893, with identical output.

-Held for a concrete reason, not a doubt: it claims OSR `iterKind == 4`, and the pair-over-list-of-tuples head merged above already uses 4.
-The two must be renumbered against each other before either can carry the other -- a partial apply put both in one tree and it had to be reset.
-Its adversarial review never ran (the session hit its limit), so it has a builder's word and no refuter's.
+It was held because it claimed OSR `iterKind == 4`, which the pair-over-tuples head already used.
+The renumber to 5 turned out to be the smaller half of the
+problem: the enumerate step indexes `ObjList::items` and advances its own index register, so it is a LIST head and needs kind 2's prologue, `osrReserved == 5u` and `OSR_SYNC_ITER`'s index write-back.
+Every one of those ladders keys off "not 3 and not 4" -- numbering it 4 would have silently given it the dict prologue, with no `JIT_START_REG` and no write-back.

+**The review rejected the first build over a real defect.** `jitListHeadSample` returned early on any non-instance sample, so the 1-in-64 null census never ran for a `list[int?]`; switching the arm on moved such loops off the protected kind-4 path onto an unprotected one -- 3,333,335 entry-guard bails and **1.15x slower than refusing**.
+That is the same hazard that made the pair arm 3.50x slower, wearing a different shape.
+The census now covers non-instance samples, which also closes an inherited hole in the plain bind head.
+On a 2M `list[int?]` at one null in three: no-JIT 0.45s, arm off 0.24s, **arm on 0.20s**, zero bails.

 ### What this says about the earlier plan